apacheignite/documentation/marshalling/binary-marshaller.md

 [block:callout]
 {
   "type": "info",
-  "title": "Platform Types",
   "body": "Note that not all types will be represented as `BinaryObject` when `withKeepBinary()` flag is enabled.
-There is a set of 'platform' types that includes primitive types, String, UUID, Date, Timestamp, BigDecimal, Collections, Maps and arrays of thereof that will never be represented as a `BinaryObject`.\n\nNote that in the example below key type `Integer` does not change because it is a platform type."
+There is a set of 'platform' types that includes primitive types, String, UUID, Date, Timestamp, BigDecimal, Collections, Maps and arrays of thereof that will never be represented as a `BinaryObject`.\n\nNote that in the example below key type `Integer` does not change because it is a platform type.", "title": "Platform Types"
 }
 [/block]